dowjones/respawn/CONTRIBUTING.rst

 - Fork the respawn repository.
 - Create a branch from master.
 - Develop bug fixes, features, tests, etc.
-- Run the test suite on both Python 2.7.
-You can enable `Travis CI on your repo <https://travis-ci.org/profile/>`_ to catch test failures prior to the pull request, and `Coveralls <https://coveralls.io/repos/new>`_ to see if the changed code is covered by tests.
+- Run the test suite on Python 2.7.
+You can enable `Travis CI on your repo <https://travis-ci.org/profile/>`_ to catch test failures prior to the pull request and `Coveralls <https://coveralls.io/repos/new>`_ to see if the changed code is covered by tests.
 - Create a pull request to pull the changes from your branch to the respawn master.

 Guidelines